leesahanders/connect-slurm-example/README.md

 ## TODO

 - [x] Example that works on Workbench
-- [] Example that works with Connect deployed on the slurm head node
+- [x] Example that works with Connect deployed on the slurm head node
 - [] Example that works with Connect deployed on a separate server
+- [] Example declaring a specific singularity container to use
-- [] progress bar
+- [] Add ALL the progress bars!
+(What even is a progress bar when parallelized??)

 ## Requirements